How to Fix "ifconfig: Command not Found" on Linux

 ip

-ip terminal output
+ip command output in Linux.

 The ip command prints the list of network interfaces with the link show arguments: